 You unwittingly do the exact same thing.
 You are either the cause of someone else “doing what you’re doing,” or, you are the person who steps in line and follows along.

 It’s how you are wired.
 Literally.
-And you often have to resist the impact of the behavior of someone your brain indicates you are connected to, because the probability of your replicating certain behaviors is dramatically high.
+You often have to resist the impact of the behavior of someone your brain indicates you are connected to because the probability of you replicating certain behaviors is dramatically high.
 That could be good.

 You want to be able to impact those around you in such a way that they simply perform behaviors because you triggered the notion in their brain.